testofthings/toolsaf/README.md

   3. Documenting results of a system's reverse-engineering.

 Toolsaf is an open-source project driven by [Test of Things](https://testofthings.com).
-It was originally created as part of Rauli Kaksonen's doctoral thesis [Transparent and tool-driven security assessment for sustainable IoT cybersecurity](https://urn.fi/URN:NBN:fi:oulu-202406264941) under the name of 'tdsaf'.
+It was originally created as part of Rauli Kaksonen's doctoral thesis "[Transparent and tool-driven security assessment for sustainable IoT cybersecurity](https://urn.fi/URN:NBN:fi:oulu-202406264941)" under the name of 'tcsfw'.
 The thesis introduces _Tool-driven security assessment_ (TDSA) to enhance the cybersecurity of IoT products and systems.